 Often the first solution people give you to lose weight is to start exercising.
 While this has many benefits and can support weight loss efforts, it's entirely possible to achieve weight loss without exercise.

 Don’t have time to fit in a workout most days?
-Or maybe you’re just not in a place physically to add workouts to your game plan at this time?
-Don’t sweat - literally!
+Or maybe you’re just not in a place physically to add workouts to your game plan.
+Don’t sweat it—literally!

 How to Lose Weight Without Exercise

 Even though trying to lose weight can feel extremely difficult for many of us, the science behind how weight loss works is actually pretty simple—weight loss can only be achieved by eating fewer calories than you burn.
 In other words, the only thing you need to master to get results is a consistent calorie deficit.